FlowerKnight55/odin-recipes/README.md

 # odin-recipes

-Create a basic recipe website using the HTML skills that I have gained
+Create a basic recipe website using the HTML skills that I have gained.

+    -Added new styles to the HTML file.